sparkswap/lnd-engine/README.md

 1. NPM module w/ LND abstraction layer (located in `src`)
 2. Dockerfiles for all containers needed for the LND Engine to work correctly

+Our current docker setup consists of the following containers:

+- roasbeef/BTCD - Headless daemon to interact with blockchain (no wallet in this package)
+- LND - Lightning Network Daemon + Wallet
+- repl - an interactive shell for using the lnd-engine stack

 #### Installation via NPM

 You must have ssh/private access to the lnd-engine to be able to download these files.
 Add the following reference to your `package.json`: